tylerpearson/serverless-election-aws/README.md

 - The default max number of concurrent invocations is 1,000.
 This would want to be bumped up before votes are cast to protect against rate limiting.
 It is critical for the `vote_enqueuer` function to operate properly every time to ensure that the vote is properly registered, so it would likely make sense to allocate reserved executions.
 Since messages are passed to the SQS queue, the downstream `vote_processor` functions can back up some without a negative impact (similar to how there is some time between polls closing on Election Day and the results being counted).
 - The functions take advantage of the [new support for the Ruby language](https://aws.amazon.com/blogs/compute/announcing-ruby-support-for-aws-lambda/).
 - Logs are output to CloudWatch and encrypted.
-- X-Ray support for Ruby in Lambda is [coming soon](https://aws.amazon.com/about-aws/whats-new/2018/11/aws-lambda-supports-ruby/), so is unfortunately not enabled.

 #### Vote enqueuer function